Biden reopens online health insurance marketplaces, citing 'damage' from Trump

 It also set in motion a reduction in user fees that provide the bulk of exchange revenues, leading experts to warn that cuts in spending for consumer information, outreach and assistance activities could be difficult to reverse.

+Psaki said Biden will issue executive orders on immigration next week.
+Reuters reported that the directives had been planned for Friday, but were delayed.

-Reporting by Trevor Hunnicutt; Writing by Sonya Hepinstall; Editing by Raju Gopalakrishnan and Alistair Bell
+Reporting by Trevor Hunnicutt, David Morgan, Richard Cowan and Nandita Bose in Washington, Additional reporting by Michelle Nichols at the United Nations; Writing by Sonya Hepinstall and Andy Sullivan; Editing by Raju Gopalakrishnan and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.